manjeetkumar53/TwitterBot/README.md

 # TwitterBot

-TwitterBot: An utility to like tweets using Hashtags.
+Twitter Bot: Login to Twitter account & like tweets using Hashtags

 ## Specifications: